LeonKolyang/paigeant/README.md

 Paigeant is built on three foundational architectural principles:

 1. **Asynchronous-First Communication** - All inter-agent communication is async by default, eliminating blocking calls and cascade failures
-2. **💾 Durable Execution** - Workflows survive crashes because state lives in messages, not memory
+2. **Durable Execution** - Workflows survive crashes because state lives in messages, not memory
-3. **🔒 Zero-Trust Messaging** - Built-in security with OAuth delegation and cryptographic message integrity
+3. **Zero-Trust Messaging** - Built-in security with OAuth delegation and cryptographic message integrity

 ## What You Can Build